agwenchez/BB-workshop/Steps_Followed_README.md

 3. Added configurations for the journey in its bundle file (account-transactions-bundle.module.ts)

 ### #7.
 Transactions (Extend)
-1. I added routes for the journey in its bundle file
+1. I added routes for the journey in its bundle file (account-transactions-bundle.module.ts).
 2. Imported the routes within the imports array
-3. Modified the title of the transactions path by replacing data object's 'title' key with 'Transactions in the childrens array.
+3. Modified the title of the transactions path by replacing data object's 'title' key with 'Transactions' in the childrens array.

 ### #8.
 Pockets (Build)
 1. Generated an Angular Data Module for the Pockets journey from the pockets-openapi.zip file provided